What is TRiO: SSS?

 - First Generation – neither parent/guardian received a baccalaureate degree

-- Disability – students must be registered with HCC’s DSS office or provide documentation
+- Disability – students must be registered with HCC’s Disability Support Services Office or provide documentation

 Applicants must also possess an academic need, which includes but is not limited to placement into developmental Math or English classes as the most common need in addition to limited English proficiency, poor college grades, lack of educational or career goals, etc.

 What else are you looking for in a student?

 It is preferred, but not required, that each applicant:

 - Plans to complete a degree at HCC

 - Plans to transfer after completing a degree